I’m often asked who the right professional is for a particular mental health need. “Should I see a Clinical Psychologist, a Counsellor or a Coach?”

 When I respond to an enquiry, I explain the available options, how they differ, and who might be the best professional for your needs.
 The choice is always yours.

-I’m writing a blog on the different types of mental health professions as I couldn’t find an adequate resource elsewhere.
+I’ve written a detailed blog on the different types of mental health professions as I couldn’t find an adequate resource elsewhere.
 Clients and readers who want to be informed, stay tuned.

 To find out more about what a psychologist is, see this brief and informative clip created by the British Psychological Society.